chiragdhunna/uber_eats_clone/README.md

 ios/
 node_modules/
 .expo/
+.env
 ```

-They are auto-generated and machine-specific.
+They are auto-generated and/or environment-specific.

 ---